Hamburg: Germany’s Stunning Northern Beauty

 Looking across the Binnenalster lake at Jungfernstieg will convince anyone that there is no nicer large city in Germany.
 On the continent.
 In the world.
 Sorry, I got carried away.
 But I’m right.

 Those swans and large ducks assembled here would agree.
 They all seem to be registered.
 At least those seven big ducks which were busy doing nothing on the Ballindamm side of the Binnenalster this week had little tags with numbers on their legs.
-Hell, they probably pay taxes.
+They probably even pay taxes.

 And there is the Alstertal, a long park with a small river which runs through the entire city.
 There is nothing better than feeding registered ducks or renting a canoe on a nice spring day.
 At Poppenbüttler Schleuse and other beautiful spots, restaurants offer delicious meals.